narad/knoblin/instructions/README.md

 ## Servos

 ### 180 Degree Servos

-180 degrees  3 to 8 on a Fender-style 1-10 knob.These are some of the most readily available and cheapest options out there, including models like Tower Pro MG90S.
-These have a 5mm shaft.
-The disadvantages here is that I have found the gears to slip a bit, which over the course of hundreds of changes can create slightly unreliable readings.
+180 degrees  3 to 8 on a Fender-style 1-10 knob.These are some of the most readily available and cheapest options out there, including models like [Tower Pro MG90S](https://www.amazon.com/Maxmoral-Upgraded-Digital-Vehicle-Helicopter/dp/B07NV476P7).
+These have a 5mm shaft, require a 5-6mm couple for most pots.

 ### 270 Degree Servos